 Collect all the information you’ll need

-Information gathering is the first step in effectively managing your support queues and customer communication during a crisis like COVID-19.
+Information gathering is the first step in effectively managing your support queues and customer communication during a crisis.
 The specifics will vary according to the situation, but here are some questions to start with:

 - Who are your policy and approach decision-makers?
 Determine who is responsible for deciding your company’s official response to the crisis.
 They will be the people who can review your crisis plan and sign off on it.